jeffscassell/captureAP/README.md

 	        Default: 12h

 	    [-r | --remove-ap]
-	       Remove the AP if it is running, disable routing, and disable IP masquerading..
+	       Remove the AP if it is running, disable routing, and disable IP masquerading.

 	[EXAMPLES]
 	    captureAP.sh wlan0 wlan1